nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ### Performance Improvement to Load User Entities

-It's possible to configure the Nuxeo Platform so that `UserManagerResolver` will marshal User entities without fetching their references (by default, only groups are referenced).
+It's possible to configure the Nuxeo Platform so that `UserManagerResolver` marshals User entities without fetching their references (by default, only groups are referenced).
 User entities are mainly used by the ACL enricher and metadata whose type is User.
-Enabling this behavior will improve the duration to load the Permissions tab and Content views which display the creator or the contributors (or custom User metadata).
+Enabling this behavior improves the duration to load the Permissions tab and Content views which display the creator, or the contributors (or custom User metadata).

 To enable this behavior, use the following code:

 ```
   <require>org.nuxeo.ecm.platform.usermanager.properties</require>
   <extension target="org.nuxeo.runtime.ConfigurationService" point="configuration">